kevinnadar22/URL-Shortener-V2/README.md

 __This Is Just An Simple Advance Shortener and Converter Bot Completely Rewritten Version Of [URL Shortener](https://github.com/t2links/URL-Shortener-bot)__

 __Just Send Any Link To Short.
-It Will Short To Droplink Link or Save it to your MDisk Account__
+It Will Short Link or Save it to your MDisk Account__

 ## Usage